Annemasse: Geography

 Annemasse is part of the metropolitan area of Geneva.
 It is located 2 km (1.2 mi) southeast of the Swiss border and 45 km (27.9 mi) north of Annecy, the prefecture of Haute-Savoie.
 The city is surrounded by the Voirons (alt.
 1,450 m) to the east and the Salève (alt.
 1,300 m) and the Arve River to the west.

 Climate

 The climate is temperate with influences from the Bornes Massif and Lake Geneva.
 The coldest months are January and February; the hottest are July and August.
 There is an annual average of 80 days with below zero temperatures.
-The minimum average is -1 °C and the maximum average is 26 °C. The annual rainfall is 975.7 mm with 118 rainy days a year.
+The minimum average is −1 °C and the maximum average is 26 °C. The annual rainfall is 975.7 mm with 118 rainy days a year.

 Demographics

 Politics

 The urban area of Annemasse, the agglomeration community of Annemasse – Les Voirons, which consists of twelve communes, is the second largest agglomeration in the Haute-Savoie department in terms of population, after the Grand Annecy (Greater Annecy).
+The Hôtel de Ville (town hall) was completed in 1885.

 Robert Borrel of the Socialist Party (PS) held the mayorship in Annemasse from 1977 to 2008.
 Fellow party member Christian Dupessay was elected to succeed him following his retirement in 2008.
 Dupessay was reelected in 2014 and 2020.